 The National Longitudinal Survey of Children and Youth (NLSCY) is a unique study of Canadians from birth to adulthood.
 The survey collects data to support longitudinal analysis on the prevalence of various biological, social and economic characteristics and risk factors among children and youths.
 A principal goal of the survey is to determine the reasons for poor outcomes and predictors for good outcomes.
-To date, five data collection cycles have been completed: NLSCY Cycle 1 (1994-1995) covering children aged 0 to 11, NLSCY Cycle 2 (1996-1997) covering children aged 0 to 13, NLSCY Cycle 3 (1998-1999) covering children 0 to 15 years of age, NLSCY Cycle 4 (2000-2001) covering children 0 to 17 years of age, and NLSCY Cycle 5 (2000-2001) covering children 0 to 19 years of age.
+To date, six data collection cycles have been completed: NLSCY Cycle 1 (1994/1995) covering children aged 0 to 11, NLSCY Cycle 2 (1996/1997) covering children aged 0 to 13, NLSCY Cycle 3 (1998/1999) covering children 0 to 15 years of age, NLSCY Cycle 4 (2000/2001) covering children and youth 0 to 17 years of age, NLSCY Cycle 5 (2002/2003) covering children and youth 0 to 5 and 8 to 19 years of age, and NLSCY Cycle 6 (2004/2005) covering children and youth 0 to 5 and 10 to 21 years of age.

 The survey and research programs were developed to support evidence-based policy using a human development view of the early decades of life.
-They seek to answer such fundamental questions as "Can good early child outcomes of development predict later success?" and "If so, are we under-investing in children?"
+They seek to answer such fundamental questions as, "Can good early child outcomes of development predict later success?" and "If so, are we under-investing in children?"

-Usually, researchers can use the Public Use Microdata Files (PUMFs).
-However, some research projects require access to more variables found only on the Master Files.
+Usually, researchers can use the Public Use Microdata Files (PUMFs)1.
+However, some research projects require access to more variables found only on the Master Files or, as in the case of later cycles of the NLSCY, a PUMF may not even be available.
 While individuals can obtain additional information through special "custom" tabulations, this process does not facilitate inferential statistical analysis which is the primary objective of most researchers.
 To facilitate access to the master files, a Remote Data Access (RDA) procedure has been in place for researchers to obtain outputs from the true and complete dataset.
-To expedite the process for users, the synthetic file has been created so researchers can test and fully develop their programs before submitting them through remote access.
+To expedite the process for users, the synthetic files have been created so researchers can test and fully develop their programs before submitting them through remote access.

 To obtain remote access privileges, researchers must obtain approval from Statistics Canada.
-Requests must be submitted and must provide information about their research in accordance with the procedures outlined within: Researchers transmit programs electronically to Statistics Canada via Internet e-mail.
-The programs are then be moved into the Department's internal, secure environment.
-Next, the code is processed on a PC, the results vetted for confidentiality, and shipped back to the client.
+Requests must be submitted and must provide information about their research in accordance with the following process: researchers transmit programs electronically to Statistics Canada via Internet e-mail.
+The programs are then moved into the agency's internal, secure environment.
+Next, the researcher's code is processed, the results vetted for confidentiality, and returned to the client.

-&lt;sup>1See Section 3, Other Products
+1See Section 3, Other Products.

 It should be noted that the onus is with the user to submit retrieval programs that are correct and tested.
 Statistics Canada reviews results only for confidentiality concerns and makes no assessment whatsoever as to whether or not the submitted program has worked properly.
-Initially, there should be some discussion between the researcher and Statistics Canada to ensure that a copy of the software used in the submitted program is available.
-Statistics Canada supports SAS and SPSS.
-The programs are run on microcomputers.
+Initially, there should be some discussion between the researcher and Statistics Canada.
+Statistics Canada supports both SAS and SPSS and all submitted programs are run on microcomputers.